Dharma

-Dharma (/ˈdɑːrmə/; धर्म, /sa/) is a key concept in various Indian religions.
+Dharma (/ˈdɑːrmə/; धर्म, /sa/) is a key concept in various Indian-origin religions.
 The term dharma does not have a single, clear translation and conveys a multifaceted idea.
-Etymologically, it comes from the Sanskrit dhr-, meaning to hold or to support, thus referring to the law that sustains things—from one's life to society, and to the Universe at large.
-In its most commonly used sense, dharma refers to an individual's moral responsibilities or duties; the dharma of a farmer differs from the dharma of a soldier, thus making the concept of dharma dynamic.
-As with the other components of the Puruṣārtha, the concept of dharma is pan-Indian.
+Etymologically, it comes from the Sanskrit dhr-, meaning to hold or to support, thus referring to the law that sustains things—from one's life to society, and to the universe at large.
+Most commonly, dharma refers to an individual's moral responsibilities or duties; the dharma of a farmer differs from the dharma of a soldier, thus making the concept a dynamic one.
 The antonym of dharma is adharma.

-In Hinduism, dharma denotes behaviour that is considered to be in accord with Ṛta—the "order and custom" that makes life and universe possible.
+In Hinduism, dharma denotes behaviours that are considered to be in accord with Ṛta—the "order and custom" that makes life and the universe possible.
 (Note: From the Oxford Dictionary of World Religions: "In Hinduism, dharma is a fundamental concept, referring to the order and custom which make life and a universe possible, and thus to the behaviours appropriate to the maintenance of that order.")
-This includes duties, rights, laws, conduct, virtues, and ethics to form the “righteous way of living”.
-Dharma is believed to have a transtemporal validity, and is one of the Puruṣārtha.
-The concept of dharma was in use in the historical Vedic religion (1500–500 BCE), and its meaning and conceptual scope has evolved over several millennia.
+This includes duties, rights, laws, conduct, virtues, and ethics, forming the "righteous way of living", which differs depending on one's identity, gender, and stage of life.
+The concept of dharma appears in the earliest Vedic texts, and its meaning and conceptual scope has evolved over several millennia.
+Dharma is believed to have a transtemporal validity, and is one of the puruṣārthas.

 In Buddhism, dharma (dhamma) refers to the teachings of the Buddha and to the true nature of reality (which the teachings point to).
 In Buddhist philosophy, dhamma/dharma is also the term for specific "phenomena" and for the ultimate truth.
 (Note: David Kalupahana: "The old Indian term dharma was retained by the Buddha to refer to phenomena or things.
 However, he was always careful to define this dharma as "dependently arisen phenomena" (paticca-samuppanna-dhamma) ...
 In order to distinguish this notion of dhamma from the Indian conception where the term dharma meant reality (atman), in an ontological sense, the Buddha utilised the conception of result or consequence or fruit (attha, Sk. artha) to bring out the pragmatic meaning of dhamma.")

-Dharma in Jainism refers to the teachings of Tirthankara (Jina) and the body of doctrine pertaining to purification and moral transformation.
+In Jainism, dharma refers to the teachings of Tirthankara (Jina) and the body of doctrine pertaining to purification and moral transformation.

 In Sikhism, dharma indicates the path of righteousness, proper religious practices, and performing moral duties.